I enjoy having a clean home, so I've worked hard to develop strategies and schedules to keep it that way.

-Day 5: How to Deep Clean Your Light Fixtures and Fans
+Day 5: Deep Clean Light Fixtures and Fans

 - Use a ladder to reach ceiling fans and high light fixtures.
-Be careful as you wipe the dust clumps up.
+Be careful as you wipe the dust clumps off.

 - You will need a slightly damp microfiber cloth or rag.